sohjnthn/For-own-learning/README.md

 8. The smartphone application (Android 15) screenshot images went to the IntelliJ IDEA project Selenium_Android - Selenium_Screenshot_Images folder.
 (As Selenium_Android was where the original files were located.)

-9. The Java files and the testng.xml should still be under the src - test - java - package folder for both IntelliJ IDEA; and Android Studio.
-*1* IntelliJ IDEA package folder name: hellocucumber *2* Android Studio package folder name: com.example.hellocucumber
+9. The Java files and the testng.xml should still be under the src - test - java - package folder for both IntelliJ IDEA (the package folder is cucumber); and Android Studio (the package folder is com.example.cucumber).

 11. The src - test folder, contains the resources folder, which contains the features folder for Selenium_Tutorial.feature; and Selenium_Android.feature.